lightninglabs/chantools/doc/chantools_rescuefunding.md

 ### Options

 ```
+      --apiurl string                  API URL to use (must be esplora compatible) (default "https://blockstream.info/api")
       --bip39                          read a classic BIP39 seed and passphrase from the terminal instead of asking for lnd seed format or providing the --rootkey flag
       --channeldb string               lnd channel.db file to rescue a channel from; must contain the pending channel specified with --channelpoint
-      --channelpoint string            funding transaction outpoint of the channel to rescue (<txid>:<txindex>) as it is recorded in the DB
-      --confirmedchannelpoint string   channel outpoint that got confirmed on chain (<txid>:<txindex>); normally this is the same as the --channelpoint so it will be set to that value ifthis is left empty
+      --confirmedchannelpoint string   channel outpoint that got confirmed on chain (<txid>:<txindex>); normally this is the same as the --dbchannelpoint so it will be set to that value ifthis is left empty
+      --dbchannelpoint string          funding transaction outpoint of the channel to rescue (<txid>:<txindex>) as it is recorded in the DB
       --feerate uint16                 fee rate to use for the sweep transaction in sat/vByte (default 30)
   -h, --help                           help for rescuefunding
+      --localkeyindex uint32           in case a channel DB is not available (but perhaps a channel backup file), the derivation index of the local multisig public key can be specified manually
+      --remotepubkey string            in case a channel DB is not available (but perhaps a channel backup file), the remote multisig public key can be specified manually
       --rootkey string                 BIP32 HD root key of the wallet to use for deriving keys; leave empty to prompt for lnd 24 word aezeed
       --sweepaddr string               address to sweep the funds to
 ```